bmonews2018/bmonews/en-US/faq/reg_verify.md

 ---
-name:	Registration and Verification
+name:	Registration And Verification
 ---

-## Registration and Verification
+## Registration And Verification

 ###  Account